 - Don’t overdo it.
 Quit before you get tired.
 The right amount of activity should make you feel better, not worse.

-- Feel free to take baths and showers.
+- Feel free to take baths and showers after 2 days.
 Your pacemaker is completely protected against contact with water.

 - Car, train or airplane trips should pose no danger.